LifeTox: Unveiling Implicit Toxicity in Life Advice: Introduction

+\texttt{LifeTox} distinctively stands out from previous safety benchmarks with its unique features. \textit{First}, it integrates questions that vividly describe detailed personal experiences, thereby providing a long and in-depth context for the advice sought.
+This is demonstrated by the extensive average length of the questions and the breadth of vocabulary, as shown in Table \ref{fig:stats}. \textit{Second}, \texttt{LifeTox}-trained models probes into \textit{implicit toxicity}~\citep{elsherief-etal-2021-latent, hartvigsen-etal-2022-toxigen}---more subtle aspect of whether the advice promotes socially inappropriate or harmful behaviors, independent of explicit profanity uses.
+Such focus on the underlying intent and societal impact of the advice differentiates \texttt{LifeTox} from existing works; This ensures that toxicity detection is not just based on surface-level indicators but also the deeper social implications of the advice. \textit{Consequently}, \texttt{LifeTox} offers a thorough approach to understanding and detecting implicit toxicity, grounded in the societal context and the real-life complexity of personal experiences.

-Our experiment verifies the benefit derived from \texttt{LifeTox}'s extensive coverage.
-RoBERTa~\citep{liu2019roberta}, fine-tuned on \texttt{LifeTox}, demonstrates robust generalization capabilities across various challenging safety benchmarks~\citep{askell2021general, shaikh-etal-2023-second, ji2023beavertails}.
-It exhibited superior performance at the same scale on out-of-domain benchmarks, as well as \texttt{LifeTox} test set.
-Moreover, its generalization abilities are comparable to, or even exceed, the zero-shot results of large language models (>7B).
-This validates the significance of LifeTox as a dataset that greatly enhances the understanding of implicit toxicity in daily life scenarios.
+Our experiments show \texttt{LifeTox}'s effectiveness for training generalizable toxicity classifiers.
+RoBERTa~\citep{liu2019roberta} fine-tuned on \texttt{LifeTox} demonstrates strong generalization capability across various out-of-domain safety benchmarks such as HHH Alignments~\citep{askell2021general}, HarmfulQ~\citep{shaikh-etal-2023-second}, and BeaverTails~\citep{ji2023beavertails}.
+It matches or exceeds the zero-shot results of large language models (>7B).
+It also exhibits superior performance on unseen benchmarks.
+Even, \texttt{LifeTox} fine-tuning also enhances large language models for zero-shot toxicity classifications.
+This validates the significance of \texttt{LifeTox} as a resource for better addressing implicit toxicity in real-life advice-seeking scenarios.